-Two fake accounts, Lovely Cait and Cait Borja, were created using the stolen photos.
+Two fake accounts, Lovely Cait and Cait Borja, were created using stolen photos.

 Apparently, the fake identities pretending to be Sheila are “walkers” – a euphemism for prostitutes.

-The fake account even posts a photo of an alleged threesome.
+The fake account even posts a photo of an alleged three-way.

 What is even more disturbing is that these fake accounts are interacting with people online, luring men into sending them money.